sanu151/React-JS/README.md

       - This will open your React application in a new browser tab.
 Any changes you make to your code will be reflected automatically.

-By following these steps, you'll have a well-structured React development environment ready to start building your applications.

 **Create Your First Component:**